 This trackage, at the time, was quite unprofitable, as nearly all of the granger railroads during that period were having a very tough time earning a profit on a region which was not only overpopulated with railroads but also losing traffic.

 What actually led to the DM&E’s creation was in part due to US Senator Larry Pressler who fought against the C&NW’s proposed abandonment of the South Dakota lines and won (which then led to DM&E being created to serve the routes).

-The rest of the DM&E’s current system comes from its purchase of the Union Pacific Railroad's Colony Line.
+The rest of the DM&E’s current system came from its purchase of the Union Pacific's Colony Line.
 At its peak, the Dakota, Minnesota and Eastern operated a railroad of some 1,103 miles of track, with nearly 195 miles of that trackage rights.

 Along with operating a 1,000+-mile rail system, the DM&E also owned some 200 locomotives and 8,000 rail cars.
 What’s interesting about the DM&E is the fact that its Iowa, Chicago & Eastern subsidiary was actually larger, with some 1,400 miles of track; combined the two roads maintained slightly more than 2,500 route miles.
 The IC&E operated east of its parent connecting cities such as Chicago, Minneapolis, and Kansas City.

 The process dragged out for more than a decade and construction ultimately never commenced.
 Worse for the railroad was the fact that a requested federal loan of some $2.3 billion to fund the project was denied by the FRA in 2007.